jasonnam/Sight/README.md

 `Region` is optimized for spatial searches, this is why during its initialization both search radius and its bounds are required.

 You can find many more examples in the [`Tests`](https://github.com/zntfdr/Sight/tree/master/Tests) folder.

-### Tips

-- Performance:
-	- Keep the search radius as big as possible.
-	- Keep the region bounds as little as possible.

-  Both values contribute on the library memory usage and performance.

-- It's ok to query and add objects out of the defined region (but please try not to!).

 ## Installation